 In the spring of 1954, club members in France held a conference of American Women’s Activities in France.
 The organizers presented much the same type of working conference as the parent one in Germany, but focused on issues and ideas specific to their regional membership.
 By 1955 a similar conference was organized in London for clubs in the United Kingdom.
 In October of 1956, a small group was selected to plan and administer a German regional conference – and AWAG was formed.
 The first Annual Conference of American Women’s Activities – Germany, was held in 1957, and by 1965 it had replaced the International Conference as a forum for volunteers with common goals and interests.

 Through the 1960s and 1970s, AWAG grew to thirteen geographic areas encompassing all of (Western) Germany.
 The Annual Conference brought hundreds of delegates together to share ideas and learn skills that they could take back to their clubs and communities.
 An AWAG logo was designed to symbolize the structure and purpose of the organization.
 AWAG edited and published the first edition of Never a Dull Moment, a travel and shopping guide written by spouses stationed in Germany.
-Subsequent editions of this popular book have been expanded to include much of Europe.
+Subsequent editions of this popular book were expanded to include much of Europe--it is now out of print.
 In 2000, a committee chaired by Brandie Sinkler developed the mission statement: AWAG exists to train, strengthen, and connect volunteers, their organizations, and their communities.

 Throughout the years, AWAG seminars have provided a unique opportunity for leaders to obtain the necessary training and guidance to govern their organizations more effectively, as well as interact with other leaders in similar communities.
 Although times and fashions have changed, the delegate from over 50 years ago would find a kindred spirit in today’s seminar participant.
 AWAG remains committed to its mission of building leaders to strengthen and connect communities around the globe.